cerenyanik/Artificial_Neural_Networks_Heart/README.md

 Because most cardiovascular diseases are preventable, people with cardiovascular disease or who are at high cardiovascular risk need early detection and management wherein a machine learning model can be of great help.

-Therefore, in this study, ***it is aimed to create a model to predict the mortality caused by Heart Failure by using the Artificial Neural Network Model.***
+Therefore, in this study, ***it is aimed to create a model to estimate the mortality caused by Heart Failure by using the Artificial Neural Network Model.***

 ## About the Data (Description of Attributes)
 1. **age**: Age of the patient